galaxyjim/grep/README.md

 # grep
+python demonstration script. search files for strings like unix command of the same name.

-python demonstration script. small app to search files. no regular expressions (yet). case insensitive.
+no regular expressions (yet).
+case insensitive.